pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 4) Create the bastion host in hub vnet and associate it to the public IP.
+> [!Note]
-> **_!
-Note:_**  Azure Bastion service requires a dedicated subnet named **AzureBastionSubnet** to provide secure and seamless RDP/SSH connectivity to your virtual machines.
+> Azure Bastion service requires a dedicated subnet named **AzureBastionSubnet** to provide secure and seamless RDP/SSH connectivity to your virtual machines.
 When you deploy Azure Bastion service, it will automatically create this subnet for you, if it does not exist in the target virtual network.
 However, if the subnet already exists, it must meet the minimum size of **/26** or larger, otherwise the deployment will fail.

 ````bash
 az network bastion create \